phreeza/manuscript_axon_potentials/doc/manuscript.md

-For the simplified axon geometries used in [@fig:simpletree], the branching pattern was fixed as described in the caption, with the exception of the axial position of the branching points in subfigure E, where a random offset between branching points was drawn from a gamma distribution with mean 400 $\mu$m and standard deviation 300 $\mu$m.
+For the simplified axon geometries used in [@fig:simpletree], the branching pattern was fixed as described in the caption, with the exception of the axial position of the branching points in [@fig:simpletree]E, where a random offset between branching points was drawn from a gamma distribution with mean 400 $\mu$m and standard deviation 300 $\mu$m.
 The initial branching point was offset from the original location by a distance drawn from a